 - route P443 (Moggill to City — pre-paid fare Rocket)

 - Karana Downs Personalised Public Transport (PPT) service.

 As part of this research, Council has asked the community to share how, why, when and where they travel (both to and from), as well as the kinds of services that could be of benefit to the community.
-Council is using this information to identify if any changes can be considered to better meet this community's public transport needs.
+This information was collected to help Council identify if any changes could be considered to better meet this community's public transport needs.

-When reviewing service improvement recommendations, Council will consider opportunities to improve the integration between the PPT services and the bus network, and the best transfer locations for customers.
+In considering any service improvements, Council considers opportunities to improve the integration between the PPT services and the bus network, and the best transfer locations for customers.

-Changes to infrastructure, including bus stops, bus interchanges, or road networks, are not part of this research.
-The research will not consider the public transport fare structure, which is the responsibility of Translink, a division of Queensland Government.
-Aspects of routes that have impacts outside the western suburbs of Pullenvale Ward are out of scope of this research.
+Changes to infrastructure, including bus stops, bus interchanges, or road networks, were not part of this research.
+The research did not consider the public transport fare structure, which is the responsibility of TransLink, a division of Queensland Government.
+Aspects of routes that have impacts outside the western suburbs of Pullenvale Ward were also out of scope of this research.

 For more information about this research:

 - phone Council on 07 3403 8888.

 For more information about planning a journey via public transport, visit TransLink or phone TransLink on 13 12 30.